djoleary5/Actuarial-Excel-Project-1-Annuity-Calculator/README.md

 Your illustration tool should also provide the following pieces of information: Total Payments (a total of all payments made), Total Years of Payments, and the Age of the Last Payment.

 Make sure you complete part # 1 before you move forward.

+## Part # 2
+The insurance company has decided to introduce 2 new annuity plans.
+Your task is to add these new plans to the illustration tool that you’ve created.

+Plan # 6: Annuitant decides which age the payments start and end at.
+The annuitant receives a total of $100,000 in payments and equal payments are made each year.

+Plan # 7: Annuitant decides which age the payments start and end at.
+Instead of payments being made each year, they’re made every second year.
+Each payment is $30,000.
+The initial payment of $30,000 occurs at the age the annuitant selects as the “start” age.
+The following year’s payment will be $0.
+Then the next year’s payment will be $30,000, etc.